- 3-Minute Article

 - Make it easier to calculate required minimum distributions

 Take a close look at monthly expenses to weed out recurring costs like apps, subscriptions, professional memberships, and commuting passes that are no longer useful to you.
 You may also find that you can pare down certain household fees as well – such as a telephone landline or dry-cleaning.

 As life changes in retirement, insurance needs may shift, too.
 For instance, you may no longer need short- or long-term disability insurance.
 And if you’re putting fewer miles on your car, you may also be eligible for lower car insurance premiums.
-But you may want to consider adding new insurances, such as an annuity that provides guaranteed income you can’t outlive, or a hybrid life insurance and long-term care product to provide financial protection for you and your loved ones in two critical ways.
+But you may want to consider adding new insurances, such as a hybrid life insurance and long-term care product that can help provide some financial protection for you and your loved ones in two important ways.